JunweiLiang/Multiverse/SimAug/PREPRO.md

 ## SDD

 First download the videos from the [website](https://cvgl.stanford.edu/projects/uav_data/).
+Note that we used random split instead of the [TrajNet](http://trajnet.stanford.edu/) split in the paper and only pedestrian trajectories are used.

 1. Resize and rotate videos to 1920x1080 and remember the changes.
 Need ffmpeg.
 ```